lukeliasi/lisk-recovery/README.md

 Append `test` to the command to run test net mode. `python recovery.py test`.
 You can use this passphrase with a testnet balance to test: `day start afford analyst vibrant foot tiny curtain tennis pear taxi cause`

 ## Road Map
-Enable tool to be able to recover second passphrases.
+- Enable tool to be able to recover second passphrases.

+### Help?
+Need help setting up the tool?
+Email me via lukeliasi@gmail.com and I will reply as soon as possible.

 ### Donations
 If this tool worked and recovered overwise lost funds consider donating: **10553198736677725420L**